Arts & Culture

 DiverseCity MultiCultural Festival

-Atlantic Canada’s largest cultural festival, Charlottetown’s DiverseCity MultiCultural Street Festival, is 100% on our list!
+Atlantic Canada’s largest cultural festival, DiverseCity MultiCultural Street Festival, is 100% on our list!
 Not only is this event filled with energy, colour, positivity, and fun, but it’s also family-friendly and completely free!
 This party takes to the streets to make room for entertainment, cuisine, games, handcrafts for purchase, and cultural education that all takes place in the heart of downtown.
-Check out their 5 festivals taking place across PEI in Charlottetown, Alberton, Evangeline, Summerside, and Montague!
+Check out their 7 festivals taking place across PEI in Charlottetown, Alberton, West Point, Summerside, Three Rivers, Kensington, and Souris!

 PEI Pride Festival